 Worry not and read on!
 In this blog, we give you a rundown of the must-visit places in the region that will never fail you entice you, whether you are a family holidaymaker, a honeymooner or a solo traveler.
 So, on your mark and get set, because it’s time to pack your bags and gear up for an exciting trip to Shimla, one of the most visited hill stations near Delhi.

-1. The Ridge
+1. The Ridge, Shimla

 The Ridge may well be defined as the heart of Shimla in terms of location and tourist attractions.
-ThisShimla tourist spot is actually a wide-open street that runs along the Mall Road from east to west and connects it to the famous Scandal Point.
+This Shimla tourist spot is actually a wide-open street that runs along the Mall Road from east to west and connects it to the famous Scandal Point.
 What makes it such a popular destination is that it offers gorgeous views of the snow-capped mountain ranges that rise against the blue sky to border this paradise of a destination.
 The place is dotted with long-standing British establishments that beckon visitors to indulge in feel-good shopping and binge-eating.
 Lined with boutiques, bars, restaurants, cafes, and shops, the Ridge serves as the social hub in the region.
 Remember, this place is among the most photographed parts of the city, thanks to its rich natural beauty and the Gothic structures that define its exquisiteness.

-Timings: 8:00 am to 6:00 pm; every day
+- Timings: 8:00 am to 6:00 pm; every day

-2. Jakhoo Hill and Temple
+2. Jakhoo Hill and Temple, Shimla

 Covered in a blanket of alpine trees, Jakhoo Hill is the highest point of Shimla and offers scenic views of the snow-covered Shivalik Ranges as well as the sister town of Sanjauli.
 Situated at a height of 8000 ft. above the sea level, Jakhoo Hill is the location of an ancient Hanuman temple that boasts of having the world’s tallest statue (108 ft.) of this Hindu deity.
 Shrouded in legends and mysteries, it attracts devotees and the tourists alike.
 If the local legends are to be believed, the temple stands at the very spot where Lord Hanuman had rested for a while during his journey to bring the Sanjeevani Booti for Lakshman’s revival during the war of Lanka.

 - Timings: 7:00 am to 8:00 pm; every day

-3. Mall Road
+3. Mall Road, Shimla

-When it comes to places to visit in Shimla for couples, you can’t give a miss to the Mall Road.
+When it comes to Shimla places to visit for couples, you can’t give a miss to the Mall Road.
 Otherwise, also, the place is a hip and happening location in this hill station and attracts visitors of all ages.
 With a plethora of cafes, restaurants, showrooms, departmental stores, and shops selling trinkets and exclusive handicraft works, this is one place where you can soak in the spirit of Shimla in all its touristy delights.
 From jewelry and books to intricately crafted wooden articles, you can shop for a variety of items here.
 At the same time, you can explore a number of other attractions in the vicinity, like the Kali Bari Temple, Town Hall, Gaiety Theatre, and Scandal Point.
 What’s more, since the road is closed to vehicles, taking a stroll here during the evening hours while overlooking the scenic beauty of the hills is a pleasure in itself.

-Timings: 9:00 am to 9:00 pm; every day
+- Timings: 9:00 am to 9:00 pm; every day

-4. Kalka-Shimla Railway
+4. Kalka-Shimla Railwa, Shimla